WardenCode/holbertonschool-web_front_end/0x01-developer_tools/README.md

 # 0x01.
 Developer tools

 This project is part of Holberton Full-Stack Specialization Program.

-It project teach us all about of browser's devtools.
+This project teach us all about of browser's devtools.